 If you start to notice these signs in yourself or someone else, you should seek medical attention as soon as possible.
 Symptoms like coma, shallow breathing, and a slow or weak heartbeat, constitute a medical emergency.

-How Is Luminal Addiction Treated?
+How is Luminal Addiction Treated?

 While Luminal addiction is classified as a disease, it is treatable under the supervision of medical professionals.
-Due to the serious nature of Luminal withdrawals, a potential client will be immediately placed into medical detoxification.
+Due to the serious nature of Luminal withdrawals, a potential client will be immediately placed into NCBI.
 If you have been using barbiturates, you must consult with a doctor before quitting on your own.
 Withdrawal from barbiturates can result in seizures and possible fatalities.

 Medical detoxification is the highest and most intensive level of treatment that requires you to stay on site at a facility for three-to-seven days as the addictive substances, and other toxins are removed from your system.
 You will be under the 24-hour supervision of knowledgeable medical professionals who have your best interests at heart.